shenjiaxing/shenjiaxing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an Assistant Professor with the Department of Computing and Decision Sciences at Lingnan University.
+I am an Assistant Professor with the Department of Computing and Decision Sciences at <a href="https://www.ln.edu.hk/">Lingnan University</a>.
 Previously, I was with the Department of Computing at the Hong Kong Polytechnic University as a Research Assistant Professor from 2020 to 2022.
 I obtained the B.E. degree in Software Engineering from <a href="https://global.jlu.edu.cn/">Jilin University</a> in 2014, and the Ph.D. degree in Computing from <a href="https://www.polyu.edu.hk/">the Hong Kong Polytechnic University</a> in 2019.
 In 2017, I was a visiting scholar with the Media Lab at <a href="https://www.media.mit.edu/">Massachusetts Institute of Technology</a>.